haceworld/Image-Processing-Using-OpenCV/README.md

 # Introduction-to-Image-Processing-Using-OpenCV
  Open Source computer Vision (OpenCV) is one of the most widely used tool for image processing and computer vision tasks.
 This technique is utilized in numerous  applications such as video capturing, face  detection, object recognition, etc.

+ This repository contains codes that addresses the basic concepts of image processing using OpenCV library.
+The following image processing tasks are;
+reading images, Saving images
+Capturing video
+Loading videos
+Convert color images to grayscale
+Saving real-time video
+Retrieving properties from images and video
+Creating shapes and writing text on images and video